jsdealy/latin/miscellae/guideToLatinConversation.md

 This makes one thirsty.

-To give drink to any-
-one, to pour out wine.
+To give drink to anyone, to pour out wine.

 Coenabo, post demum